Running a Good Program & Industry Best Practices

 Set up specific bounty tables as they help hackers to see how much is rewarded based on the severity level of the vulnerability.
 It is important to let hackers know at the point of joining a program what they can expect as rewards for their submissions.
 A bounty table, paired with an incredibly specific scope will decrease the possibility of disagreement.
 Set your bounties to fair amounts that don’t underpay hackers and stick to your bounty table.

-Make sure all helpful and important information is written on your policy and that you follow the best practices for good policies.
-Update your policy often - Hackers have visibility of your policy changelog.
-If a policy has not been updated in years, hackers may assume that your program is stale.
+Update your security page often - Hackers will be able to see your security page changelog.
+If a security page has not been updated in years, hackers may assume that your program is stale.
 There are a lot of other factors that can affect the success of your program such as the types of assets, the bounty amounts, response time, time to bounty, your program’s reputation, etc. Your scope should map out what you would like hackers to focus on.
 That being said, there may come a time when a hacker discovers a vulnerability in scope that you have not explicitly highlighted.
 If a hacker has provided something of value to your program, you should consider awarding in line with the impact and your bounty table to show your appreciation and encourage the hacker to continue hacking on your program.
 When listing things that you do and do not want hackers spending time on, be transparent about why you are requesting them to avoid testing on that particular item.
 For example, is it hazardous to test something?
 Is it owned by a different company?
 Is it potentially unstable under load?
-Being transparent with hackers about what may happen if they test on something they are requested to avoid will help hackers understand why they should be cautious while testing You can work with your Customer Success Manager (CSM) to write a fantastic program policy.
+Being transparent with hackers about what may happen if they test on something they are requested to avoid will help hackers understand why they should be cautious while testing.

-Once your policy is written out and viewable to hackers, it is vital that you honor it.
-If a hacker reports something that is considered in scope one day, and it is taken out shortly after, the hacker should be acknowledged and awarded accordingly.
-For example, if a bounty table states a number for a certain severity level, and then is changed, any reports submitted before that date should be awarded to the previous bounty table.
-Honor the published policy at the time of the report always.
+Once your commitments are written out and viewable to hackers, it is vital that you honor them.
+If a hacker reports something that is considered in scope one day and it is taken out shortly after, the hacker should be acknowledged and awarded accordingly.
+For example, if a bounty table states a number for a certain severity level and then changes, any reports submitted before that date should be awarded to the previous bounty table.
+Always honor the commitments published at the time of the report.

 Accept All Vulnerabilities